-There are locating holes positioned to allow the interface board to be screwed onto the holes normally used to hold the drive in the PC case, though these can be trimmed off if not required - making the interface the same size as MiniB.
+There are four locating holes spaced to allow the entire interface board to be screwed onto the holes normally intended to hold the drive in the PC case, though that's not essential and the holes could just be used for alternative mounting in a box.

 Jumper links on the PCB determine where in the memory map the drives appear to software, each interface taking 16 bytes in the range &FC40-FC4F or &FC50-FC5F as desired.
-As each interface can drive a master/slave combination this gives a potential for up to 4 IDE drives in total.
+As each interface can drive a master/slave combination this gives a potential for up to 4 IDE drives in total by using two interfaces with the address jumpers set in opposite senses.

 Though filing system software would be required, there's no reason in principle why an ATAPI device could not appear amongst the 4 drives - opening up the possibility of support for CD-ROM as well as harddisc storage.